Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Strong hyperbolicity

-is symmetric for all $k$ and $U$, \item {\it symmetric hyperbolic} if it is strongly hyperbolic and the symmetrizer can be chosen independently of $k$. \end{itemize} In App.~\ref{App:StronglyHyperbolicPDE} we show that the above definitions, together with an additional condition on the eigenvalues of the principal symbol, lead to hyperbolic PDEs for which standard theorems guarantee that the Cauchy problem is (locally in time) well-posed~\cite{Kreiss89,Taylor96c}.
-This means that, given initial data $U(t_0)$ at time $t_0$, there exists a unique solution $U(t)$, defined on some time interval $[t_0,t_0+\Delta t)$, which depends continuously on the initial data (in some suitable function space).
+is symmetric for all $k$ and $U$, \item {\it symmetric hyperbolic} if it is strongly hyperbolic and the symmetrizer can be chosen independent of $k$. \end{itemize} In App.~\ref{App:StronglyHyperbolicPDE} we show that the above definitions, together with an additional condition on the eigenvalues of the principal symbol, lead to hyperbolic PDEs for which standard theorems guarantee that the Cauchy problem is locally well posed~\cite{Kreiss89,Taylor96c}.
+This means that, given initial data $U(t_0)$ at time $t_0$, there exists a unique solution $U(t)$, defined on some time interval $(t_1,t_2)$ containing $t_0$, which depends continuously on the initial data with respect to the Sobolev space $H^s$ with $s > d/2 + 1$.

 Note that the condition~(\ref{Eq:SH}) implies that $\mathcal{A}(k,U)$ is symmetric with respect to the scalar product defined by $H(k,U)$ and hence it is diagonalizable and has only real eigenvalues.
 Conversely, if $\mathcal{A}(k,U)$ is diagonalizable and has a real spectrum, and if $S(k,U)$ denotes the matrix whose columns are the eigenvectors of $\mathcal{A}(k,U)$, then it is easy to check that